 TALLAHASSEE — Although many Floridians may not know it, two competing organizations are circulating petitions about solar power that could dictate the future of the state's lucrative electricity market in a well-funded battle for signatures — and voter confusion has been the result.

 Becky Van Horn of Hollywood says she "was duped" into signing a utility-backed Consumers for Smart Solar petition by being told it would make it easier for people to switch to solar power in Florida.

 "I didn't realize there were two petitions going around," said Van Horn, a senior at Florida International University who signed a petition on the Biscayne Bay campus after talking to a "very knowledgeable" pro-solar petition gatherer.
 "I think a lot of people do that.
 They don't really read what they're signing."

-Donna Redish of Tampa says she “was scammed” into signing the same petition because it was described as the “revised, updated version” of the Floridians for Solar Choice initiative she had already signed.
+Donna Redish of Tampa says she "was scammed" into signing the same petition because it was described as the "revised, updated version" of the competing Floridians for Solar Choice initiative she had already signed.